 Choose the Right Soil for Growing Spring Cabbage

 Cabbages take up a lot of space in a vegetable garden, they need 45cm – 60cm between plants and rows.
 However, spring cabbages are smaller than its summer varieties.
-It’s location should be fed with garden compost or well-rotted manure before planting them out or sowing.
+The location should be fed with garden compost or well-rotted manure before planting them out or sowing.

 How to Grow Spring Cabbage At Home?